systematic-magic/aop/text.rst

 	| :sample:`(`:sampleb:`A`:sample:`,` :sampleb:`B`:sample:`)`
 	| :sample:`(`:sampleb:`A-C`:sample:`)`

-	Same variations are allowed for lower case panel letters.
+	| Same variations are allowed for lower case panel letters.

+	If a reference to pannel letter is missing, then please ask author to provide one.

 11.4.
 Check that figure numbers are assigned to figures sequentially and there are no gaps in a sequence.